Maribyrnong

 Maribyrnong has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 24 projects likely impacting this area.
-Key projects include Thomas Holmes Street Affordable Housing, 191 Rosamond Road Mixed-Use Development, White St, and Maribyrnong River Master Plan Implementation.
-The following details those most relevant.
+AreaSearch has identified 24 projects that could impact the area's performance.
+Key projects include Thomas Holmes Street Affordable Housing, 191 Rosamond Road Mixed-Use Development, White St project, and Maribyrnong River Master Plan Implementation.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.